gitdevdapp/vercel-supabase-web3/README.md

 ---

-**Ready to launch your multi-chain DApp?**
+**Ready to launch your multi-chain dApp?**

 Follow the Quick Start guide above and you'll have a production-ready Web3 platform supporting 6+ blockchains in under an hour.

-*This starter kit has powered successful DApp launches across multiple blockchain ecosystems.
+*This starter kit has powered successful dApp launches across multiple blockchain ecosystems.
 See the live demo at your deployed URL.*